JiahaoYao/ray-jax-tpu-pod-demos/README.md

 ### trouble-shooting

-if not using tpu, the tpu might be locked
+if not using tpu, the tpu might be locked (see: https://github.com/google/jax/issues/10192)

 ```python
 gcloud alpha compute tpus tpu-vm ssh jax-trainer-mnist-tpu-pod --zone=us-central1-a --command "sudo lsof -w /dev/accel0" --worker all